tk-nub/autonomous-defense-induced-disruption-lab/README.md

 # Repository File Map

-This section explains what each file in the repository does and **when it is used** during lab setup and execution.
+This repository is organized by functional role to support reproducibility and clarity.

 ---

-## Root Structure
+## Folder Structure

 ```
 /autonomous-defense-induced-disruption-lab